Grukz/JByteMod/README.md

-# JByteMod 0.5.2
+# JByteMod 0.5.4
 ## The successor of JBytedit
 A tool made by GraxCode to edit java bytecode based on JBytedit by QMatt.
 Now with live decompiling using Fernflower

 #### Todo-List
 - Inserting nodes (done)
-- Editing Try-Catch-Blocks (halfway done)
+- Editing Try-Catch-Blocks (half-done)
 - Editing Local-Vars
 - Editing Fields (done)
 - Deleting Classes / Methods